raisenup/do_it/README.md

 	<h1 align="center">do it.</h1>
 </div>

-do it. - is a free and open source ToDo project for Android 6.0 and above.
+do it. - is a free and open source ToDo app for Android 6.0 and above.

 ## Features
 Features include: